Dasajton/rolling-the-dice-game/README.md

 # Rolling the Dice

-### This repo contains a small JavaScript-Game that I built on my journey of learning how programming an Application with JavaScript and algortihm thinking works
+### This repo contains a small JavaScript-Game that I built on my journey of learning how to program an Application with JavaScript and algortihm thinking works

 ![Mockup-Start](roll-the-dice-mockup-start.png)